Support and Guidance

 Long term health conditions:

-If you have a long-term health condition, it’s important that you register with Disability and Dyslexia Support.
+If you have a long-term health condition, it’s important that you register with Disability Support & Inclusion.
 The team will help you to access the support you need in relation to your studies and in halls of residence, if applicable.

 - Register with Keele Health Centre: As part of the enrolment process, you will receive guidance on how to register with the GP on campus.
 This is important so that you can access NHS provision in the local area.

-- NHS 111: Call 111 when you need medical help for a non-life-threatening situation like a broken bone, or if you aren’t sure who to contact about your medical issue.
+- NHS 111: Medical help for a non-life-threatening situation like a broken bone, or if you aren’t sure who to contact about your medical issue.
 The service runs 24 hours a day, 7 days a week.
 Calls to 111 are free.